YameenZ1/htmlPractice/README.md

 # htmlPractice
-Samples of code for HTML, Javascript and CSS
+Samples of code for HTML, Javascript and CSS, written to help gain a better understanding of the programming languages.